 After the first-time entry, the integrated payments functionality would have complete customer details and can be automatically used for subsequent transactions or to initiate recurring payments.
 The system would also easily allow users to update the saved payment details and other features, such as a history of transactions and payments receipts.

-Benefits of adopting integrated payment strategies
+Benefits of adopting payment integration strategies

 More and more, vertical SaaS companies face competition around the type of service offered.
 Often these are pure-play services providers that address specific business operations needs for one or two different industries.
 Although the services offering can be very select and minimalist, garnering a loyal customer base.
 That customer base seldom has many options to go elsewhere, except for a couple of other vendor options.
 The vertical SaaS businesses that are successful at customer retention are the ones able to intuitively incorporate different product enhancements, such as payments integration.